MicrosoftDocs/learn/learn-pr/wwl-data-ai/plan-resource-requirements/includes/3-evaluate-throughput-requirements.md

 - Number of read operations per second
 - Number of write operations per second

+> [!TIP]
-> &#128161; Measuring RU/s for queries should be done at scale.
+> Measuring RU/s for queries should be done at scale.
 Measuring queries running on a single physical partition will not yield significant data on the actual throughput used in your real world scenario once it is deployed and scaled out.

 You can use a spreadsheet application to build a quick table to figure out a rough estimate of your needed request unit capacity.
 Here's a quick example: